PolyDiffuse: Polygonal Shape Reconstruction via Guided Set Diffusion Models: Guided Set Diffusion Models (GS-DM)

 $\mathcal{P}^!(\bx_0)$ is the set of all permutation variants of $\bx_0$.
-The loss only considers the closest negative permutation, similar to the hard negative mining with the triplet loss~\cite{faghri2017vse++,chen2021learning_vse}.
-We also add two regularization terms on $\bar{\bmu}_\phi$ and $\bar{\bsigma}_\phi$, and the final loss for training the guidance networks is:
+Using the terminology in metric learning, the three inputs of $L_\mathrm{Triplet}(\cdot,\cdot,\cdot)$ are the anchor, positive, and negative, respectively.
+Our loss only considers the closest negative permutation, which is similar to the hard negative mining in some variants of the triplet loss~\cite{faghri2017vse++,chen2021learning_vse}.
+We also add two regularization terms on $\bar{\bmu}_\phi$ and $\bar{\bsigma}_\phi$, so that the means of all elements are not too scattered and the variances do not vanish.
+The final loss for training the guidance networks is:

 \autoref{alg:guide_training} and \autoref{alg:denoise_training} summarize the two-stage training paradigm of GS-DM. \algrenewcommand\algorithmicindent{0.5em}